rtiedra/data-science/README.md

 # data-science
 data science projects
-- CLP_vs_Copper -- study of the value of Chilean peso (CLP) vs. Copper price before and after the Chilean civil unrest of October 2019
+- CLP_vs_Copper -- data analysis of the Chilean peso (CLP) vs. Copper price before and after the Chilean civil unrest of October 2019
-- building_heating -- study of the energy consumption for heating of an ecological apartment building in Geneva
+- building_heating -- data analysis of the energy consumption for heating of an ecological apartment building in Geneva
 - stock_price_prediction -- (naive) stock price prediction using a LSTM recurrent neural network
 - LSTM_autoencoder -- a toy model of LSTM autoencoder
 - anomaly_detection -- time series anomaly detection using an LSTM autoencoder